New Zealand Research Information System

-This page is for organisations that fund and undertake research and want to join NZRIS in future phases.
-It explains the 3 main steps to getting ready for NZRIS.
+This page is for organisations that fund and undertake research and want to join NZRIS as a data provider once it is up and running.

-Here you’ll find links to all documents – including brochures, information sheets, technical documents, reference documents and early material – that we have produced about NZRIS.
+Here you’ll find links to a range of resources including technical documents, reference documents and early material that we have produced about NZRIS.
 We’ve put them together on one page to help make them easier to find.

 Subscribe to the New Zealand Research Information System (NZRIS) newsletter for updates about the programme.